Golden Pacific Powerlink

 Transmission constraints can lead to congestion on the grid, higher costs, and reduced reliability during extreme weather or emergency conditions.

-Golden Pacific Powerlink is a required project designed to add capacity, reinforce our prior investments in infrastructure, reduce congestion, and create more flexible routes for electricity to flow, helping support a more resilient and dependable grid now and in the future.
+Golden Pacific Powerlink is a proposed project designed to add capacity, reduce congestion, and create more flexible routes for electricity to flow, helping support a more resilient and dependable grid now and in the future.

 Benefits